SeisComP/seiscomp/doc/base/filter-grammar.rst

 .. py:function:: STALTA(sta, lta)

-   A STA/LTA filter is the ratio of a short-time average to a long-time average calculated continuously in two consecutive time windows.
+   A STA/LTA filter is the ratio of a short-time amplitude average (STA) to a long-time amplitude average (LTA) calculated continuously in two consecutive time windows.
 This method is the basis for many trigger algorithm.
 The short-time window is for detection of transient signal onsets whereas the long-time window provides information about the actual seismic noise at the station.

+   :param sta: Length of short-term time window in seconds
+   :param lta: Length of long-term time window in seconds.
+The time window ends
+       with the same sample as sta.

+.. py:function:: STALTA2(sta, lta, on, off)

+   The :py:func:`STALTA` implementation where LTA time window is kept fixed between the time the STA/LTA ratio exceeds *on* and falls below *off*.

-   :param sta: Short-term time window
+   :param sta: Length of short-term time window in seconds
-   :param lta: Long-term time window
+   :param lta: Long-term time window ending with the same sample as sta
+   :param on: STA/LTA ratio defining the start of the time window for fixing LTA.
+   :param off: STA/LTA ratio defining the end of the time window for fixing LTA.

 .. py:function:: WA([type = 1[,gain=2080[,T0=0.8[,h=0.7]]]])